 Q: Does Georgetown Radio host live acts?

 A: Sure, why not?
-If your band or the band you represent is interested in performing live in-studio or even in a concert event, email our programming director and they’ll help you out.
+If your band or the band you represent is interested in performing live in-studio or even in a concert event, email our events director and they’ll help you out.

 Q: Does WGTB accept submissions?